-Certain types and uses of data may trigger COPPA VPC obligations: metadata that includes COPPAprotected personal information, and, in the case of audio files of a child's voice, unique COPPA obligations.
+We know that not all data collected is created equal.
+Certain types and uses of data may trigger COPPA VPC obligations, and metadata that includes COPPA-protected personal information and audio files of a child's voice can trigger unique COPPA obligations.
 These distinctions are important for understanding when COPPA requires VPC.

-User-provided photos may include metadata that contains COPPA-protected personal information, and photos are personally identifiable information when they contain a child's likeness or image.
-Digital cameras save exchangeable image file (EXIF) data, which may include detailed geolocation information such as the date, time, longitude, and latitude if the camera includes GPS capabilities.
-In some cases, this geolocation information could meet the definition of COPPA-protected location information (information "sufficient to identify street name and name of city or town"), which would make the EXIF data PII under COPPA.123 Other photo formats might contain similar metadata.
+If a child uploads a photo, for instance, that user-provided photo may include metadata that contains COPPAprotected personal information.
+Photos themselves are personally identifiable information when they contain a child's likeness or image.
+Digital cameras (like the ones on our phones) save exchangeable image file (EXIF) data, which may include detailed geolocation information such as the date, time, longitude, and latitude if the camera includes GPS capabilities.
+In some cases, this geolocation information could meet the definition of COPPA-protected location information (information "sufficient to identify street name and name of city or town"), which would make the EXIF data PII under COPPA.223 Other photo formats might contain similar metadata.

 Online services, including mobile apps, IoT devices, and internet-connected toys, sometimes also collect audio files of a child's voice.
 Under COPPA, audio files of a child's voice are personal information that require VPC.
-However, the FTC has issued a limited non-enforcement policy, stating that when an operator collects an audio file containing a child's voice solely as a replacement for written words, such as to perform a search or fulfill a verbal instruction or request, and only maintains the file for time necessary to fulfill that purpose, the FTC will not take an enforcement action against the operator for failing to obtain VPC.124 The operator must, however, still provide clear online notice of its collection, use, and deletion policy regarding these audio files.125 This non-enforcement policy applies only to the collection of applicable audio files and would not apply if operators request information via voice that is categorized as COPPA-protected personal information.
+However, the FTC has issued a limited non-enforcement policy, stating that when an operator collects an audio file containing a child's voice solely as a replacement for written words, such as to perform a search or fulfill a verbal instruction or request, and only maintains the file for the time necessary to fulfill that purpose, the FTC will not take an enforcement action against the operator for failing to obtain VPC.224 The operator must, however, still provide clear online notice of its collection, use, and deletion policy regarding these audio files.225 This non-enforcement policy applies only to the collection of applicable audio files and would not apply if operators request information via voice that is categorized as COPPA-protected personal information.
 An example of such information is a child's full name.